 Police Academy Instructor While working as a police detective, Hock was also an instructor who taught several days of every rookie class session at the Texoma Regional Police Academy from 1986 to 1995 on the subjects of arrest warrants (obtaining and serving), Mechanics of Arrest and Criminal Investigation.
 Plus, he appeared there though the years to also teach on variety of other special subjects such as “Finding Missing Persons” and defensive tactics themes.
 Since, Hock has taught in police academies are far away as London, England, Belfast, Ireland, South Africa, Germany and Australia.

-Read about the popular police and military stories in the “memoirs and confessions of a former military and Texas Lawman, private Investigator and bodyguard” in the Texas Detective Series.
-Book 1 is Don’t Even Think About it.
-Book 2 is Dead Right There, in 2020 they were purchased combined by Wolfpack Publishing into this Kill or be Killed title.
+Read about the popular police and military stories in the “memoirs and confessions of a former military and Texas Lawman, private Investigator and bodyguard,” under Wolfpack Publishing’s exciting title, Kill or be Killed

 2: The Martial Years: 1972 to current